slash4-de/openstack/source/day2.rst

 |image8|

+Thats it !.
 Now you may see that the volume has been attached to your instance.
 You will notice it under  'Attached To' column as highlighted in the next image:

 |image9|